F1 team Haas terminates Russian driver Mazepin's contract | Sports-Games

 - United States

+Mazepin tweeted he was “very disappointed” at the outcome.
 The decision comes on the back of F1's decision to terminate its contract with the Russian GP.
 That contract had been until 2025.
-Haas also ended its sponsorship with Russian company Uralkali, owned by Mazepin's father. ''As with the rest of the Formula 1 community, the team is shocked and saddened by the invasion of Ukraine and wishes for a swift and peaceful end to the conflict,'' Haas said in a statement on Saturday.
+Haas also ended its sponsorship with Russian company Uralkali, owned by Mazepin's father.
+“As with the rest of the Formula 1 community, the team is shocked and saddened by the invasion of Ukraine and wishes for a swift and peaceful end to the conflict,” Haas said in a statement Saturday.

 The 23-year-old Mazepin did not score a point in his debut F1 season last year alongside Mick Schumacher, the son of seven-time F1 champion Michael Schumacher.